 All staff receive annual training on safeguarding and the prevent duty.

-DSL and deputy receives update training every 2 years.
-DSL/deputy attend regular safeguarding network meetings to ensure the school is fully informed and fully compliant.
+The Designated Safeguarding Lead and Deputies receive update training every 2 years.
+The DSL/deputy attend regular safeguarding network meetings to ensure the school is fully informed and fully compliant.